titicaca/spark-iforest/README.md

 Spark iForest is designed and implemented easy to use.
 The usage is similar to the iForest sklearn implementation [3].

+In addition, pyspark package is also provided.
+More details and usage can be found in python folder.

 *Parameters:*

 - *numTrees:* The number of trees in the iforest model (>0).